snowflakedb/floe/cpp/README.md

 using namespace sf;

-// Your 32-byte key (in production, use a secure key derivation function) std::vector<ub1> rawKey(32);
+// Your 32-byte key (in production, use a randomly generated or securely derived key) std::vector<ub1> rawKey(32);
 // ... populate rawKey with secure random bytes ...